Browse A-Z

 You need enough calcium and vitamin D to prevent bone thinning (osteoporosis):

 • You need about 1,200 mg of calcium per day from food sources or supplements.
-Eat high calcium foods, such as cheese, leafy green vegetables, low-fat milk and other dairy, salmon, sardines, and tofu, or take a calcium supplement.
+Eat high calcium foods, such as cheese, leafy green vegetables, low-fat milk and other dairy products, salmon, sardines, and tofu, or take a calcium supplement.
 You can make a list of calcium contained in your food to find out how much calcium you usually get from your diet.
 If you fall below 1,200 mg, add a supplement to make up the rest.

 • Calcium and vitamin D supplements can be taken as separate supplements or combined as one.